by Jeff Deiss

 Medicare Advantage Plans are heavily marketed this time of year and are a constant source of confusion.
 It can even be a little intimidating because there are so many different plans and it can be difficult to determine if you are getting a good deal.
 Medicare Advantage Plans are also increasingly popular as you can see below.

 There is a lot to like about Medicare Advantage plans in that they include a maximum annual out-of-pocket expense for hospital (Part A) and outpatient (Part B) coverage, they typically include prescription drug coverage as well as other services such as dental, vision, hearing.
-For chronically ill enrollees, and new for 2020, some plans will even be able to offer meal delivery, transportation, grocery shopping and support for family caregivers.
+For chronically ill enrollees, and new in 2020, some plans will even be able to offer meal delivery, transportation, grocery shopping and support for family caregivers.
 Original Medicare doesn’t offer all of these services or a maximum annual out-of-pocket expense.

 In exchange for typically lower premiums and expanded benefits, the tradeoff vs. original Medicare is that most Medicare Advantage plans require members to use their “in-network” health care providers and the plans often require prior approval to see specialists.